Creating an Inclusive and Accessible Playground

 However, if your school doesn’t have the capacity for two playgrounds, consider ways of zoning your playground into two – perhaps the middle of the playground could be divided by some markings, like a hopscotch or snakes and ladders for example, and this visual could serve as the dividing line between the younger and older children’s play area.

-Playground Equipment
+Accessible Playground Equipment

 Years 1-3

 At this young age, safety is paramount, and the equipment you install should reflect this.
-Your overarching theme should be minimalising risk, which means structures with low decks or heights, smaller steps, and more interactive play such as sand, water, musical equipment and so on.
+Your overarching theme should be minimalising risk, which means structures with low decks or heights, smaller steps, and more interactive play such as sand, water, musical equipment, and so on.
 Keeping young children engaged through their senses is a key way of fueling creativity and play.

 Years 4-6